cincheo/daquota/README.md

 | **Instance form** | Create a form from a class model (with an input for each field). |
 | **Collection editor** | Create an entire UI to perform CURD operation on a given array of instances. |
 | **Raw** | Create components from a JSON descriptor (view model). |

-# Implementation notes

-- The current implementation of DLite is wrapping BootstrapVue (https://bootstrap-vue.org/) for building the components, which means that is it compatible with Vue 2.x and Bootstrap 4.

-- The current implementation does not use NPM and ES6 modules on purpose.
-The idea is to master and reflect all direct and indirect dependencies to third-party libraries and fully use CDN cache capabilities.

-- The current implementation does not use Vue syntax (*.vue files) on purpose, in order to loosen framework dependencies in case of a future migration/modernization/extension.

 # API